Courses

 ENGL 156 Reading the World: Social Justice This course examines social justice from a literary perspective, focusing on a particular issue, event, movement, or historical moment.
 It will emphasize areas of power difference, such as race and ethnicity, disability/ability, class, gender, and sexuality.
 All Reading the World courses stress the development of critical writing ability, critical thinking, and active discussion.
 This course fulfills a Foundations requirement.

 ENGL 205 Narrative Journalism This course builds upon the fundamental writing and reporting skills and techniques introduced in ENGL 105.
 It introduces students to the process of creating feature stories, in the tradition of narrative or literary journalism, for print and online publications.
 This class will consist of regular writing workshops, intense self- and peer-editing, reading, and discussion.
 This course counts toward the Journalism craft sequence.
-Take ENGL-105
+Take ENGL-105 or ENGL-107.

 ENGL 207 Arts Journalism This course explores the nature of arts, entertainment, and cultural criticism.
 Its purpose is to help students develop critical skills and express their views creatively, convincingly, and in a way that will engage a popular print or online reader.
 Students will also learn how to review specific works of art or popular culture, how to critically profile a major artist or popular celebrity, as well as write a broader piece of criticism that looks at larger artistic or cultural issues.
 This course does not count toward the Journalism craft sequence but will enrich your journalism background.